Brydon13/handwritten-notes-summarizer/README.md

 - **Highlight Segmentation:** Identify and emphasize segments of the handwritten notes that are highlighted, aiding in the summarization process.

 ## Usage
 This project was created with limited time and resources, and therefore has issues dealing with certain types of input.
-Feel free to clone and experiment with the model, but know that the results may be underwhleming.
+Feel free to clone and experiment with the model, but know that the results may be underwhelming.
+You will need your own API keys for certain features.
 The process goes as follows:

 1. Upload a scanned image of handwritten notes to the tool.
 2. The OCR model will convert the handwritten text into digital format.